mattlandau/alterscopesolutions-www/content/pages/lead-the-way.md

 date: 2023-01-15T23:20:08-05:00
 draft: false
 url: /lead-the-way
-tags: ["iOS", "AR", "Spatial Computing", "My Most Single Use App"]
+tags: ["iOS", "AR", "Spatial Computing", "Our Most Obvious App"]
 type: page
 appid: 6444816102
 summary: Looking for a fun and interactive way to navigate your way to far off or nearby places?
 Look no further than Lead The Way!
 With Lead The Way, you can see a virtual sign post right in front of you that points you in the direction of your chosen location and displays the distance to your destination…